• Recipe Index

 • Thirty minutes before serving, add the sour cream to a medium bowl.
 To that bowl, add roughly a cup of mushroom sauce to the sour cream.
 Stir until combined.
 Doing this will help incorporate the sour cream into the mushroom gravy.

 • Next, boil the egg noodles according to the package instructions.
-Drain and scoop the beef stroganoff over the noodles and serve immediately.
+Drain the noodles.
+Scoop the beef stroganoff over the noodles and serve immediately.
+Top with freshly chopped parsley.

 • Store any leftovers in an airtight container in the refrigerator for up to four days.
 Reheat in the microwave or a saucepan on the stovetop.
 Stirring halfway between cooking times to ensure there are no cold spots.